valdok/grin-rfcs/text/0023-multisig-wallet.md

  is signed by its private key, and then verified by others vs its pubkey

 **Scalar derivation**
-We'll need a collision-resistant function to generate a scalar from arbitrary arguments.
+We'll need a collision-resistant function to generate a scalar from arbitrary public arguments.
 Basically it's implemented via a hash function (such as SHA-256).
 However additional steps are required to make sure the result is a valid EC scalar (clamping).
 We'll call this function $Hash_s(msg)$

 **Moniker -> scalar function**